Electrical Page 2

 Below are shown three of the most simplest forms of electric point controls using a Passing Contact lever such as the Hornby R044 Black lever or the Peco PL26.

-The use of Tortoise, Fulgarex or similar slow acting motor is another option and these don't require Probes and Studs, but do need switches that keep the motors power supply on all the time they are moving and normally continuously too once the move is completed i.e. they are Stall motors.
-No CDU is needed with these types either, they operate directly from a power supply, nominally 12volts dc See 'Stall Motors' below.
+The use of Tortoise, Cobalt, Fulgarex or similar slow acting motor is another option and these do not require momentary switches or Stud & Probe.
+They do need switches that keep the motors power supply on all the time they are moving and normally continuously too once the move is completed i.e. they are Stall motors.
+No CDU is used with these types either, they operate directly from a power supply, nominally 12volts dc See 'Stall Motors' below.

 Route setting by use of a diode matrix is another option, but remember that for each diode 0.7v is lost in volt drop!
 So your input voltage needs to be higher than the normal 16v often used.
 I prefer to 'route set' on the mimic control panel by actually following a route along its path and setting points as I pass each stud or switch.

 There are several other methods to operate solenoid point motors electrically than using the Stud and Probe or dedicated point lever switches.
-Push buttons of the 'push to make non locking' type are available quite cheaply and also Sub Miniature spring toggle switches of either the Double Pole Double Throw (DPDT) centre off type or Single Pole Double Throw (SPDT) sprung to centre off can be used.
+Push buttons of the 'push to make non locking' type are available quite cheaply and also Sub Miniature spring toggle switches of either the Double Pole Double Throw (DPDT) centre off type or Single Pole Double Throw (SPDT) sprung to centre off should type be used.
 I personally dislike push buttons such as the 'low cost Red or Black low cost Push button as they often ultimately tend to suffer with burnt-out contacts, however 'contact burn' isn't such an issue where a CDU is used.
-The sprung to centre off toggle switch is ideal, it can be a quite cost effective means of switching points, especially when used on a mimic control panel- but watch out for any that may stick over one way and not return to the centre off position, as these will cause the CDU to remain discharged and prevent all other point operation requests occurring until the failed switch is restored back to its central off position, but the use of the CDU prevents coil burn out motor failure.
+The sprung to centre off toggle switch is ideal, often called (On)-Off-(On) where the bracketed (On) cannot remain in that posisition once the toggle lever is released - it returns to the Off position under its internal spring.
+Using these toggle switches can be a quite cost effective means of switching solenoid point motors, especially when used on a mimic control panel - but watch out for any that may stick over one way and not return to the centre off position, as these will cause the CDU to remain discharged and prevent all other point operation requests occurring until the failed switch is restored back to its central off position, but the use of the CDU prevents coil burn out motor failure.

 The next item to consider is how these will operate and the wiring needed.
 I opted originally for stud and probe point control via my layouts mimic control panel, but I have since changed to sprung to centre off position toggle switches (On)-Off-(On) type.
 But there are several other methods of switching the point motor feed - Hornby R044 black lever switch or the excellent Peco PL26 are both passing contact levers and are just two of those readily available.
 Equally press to make non locking push button can be used, then two per point are needed.